 Select and copy the elements you defined in Step 2 to a new layer that gets named “HPI-White”.

 Create a new color swatch in the Swatch Panel and name it “HPI-White”.
 Set the color type to Spot Color.
 Select the elements you copied to the “HPI-White” layer and apply this new spot color (HPI White) to these elements.

 Please note: When selecting a color mix for the new spot color “HPI-White”, do not choose white, as this makes the elements difficult to view.
 We recommended selecting a mix that will not blend in with your existing design color pallet.

 Set the white elements to Overprint in the attributes panel.
 Use the Separations Preview Panel to toggle the white separation on and off to see where the white ink will print.

-If you have any questions on using white underprint for your specific job, please reach out to our knowledgeable customer care team at (800) 942-8379.
+If you have any questions on using white ink for your specific job, please reach out to our amazing customer care team at (800) 942-8379.
 They’ll be happy to help you with creating the perfect label for your specific products.